tomas-fryza/avr-course/Labs/04-interrupts/README.md

 ## Experiments on your own

-1. **TBD...**
+1. Use the [ATmega328P datasheet](https://www.microchip.com/wwwproducts/en/ATmega328p) (section **8-bit Timer/Counter0 with PWM > Modes of Operation**) and describe the main differences between:
+   * Normal mode,
+   * Clear Timer on Compare mode,
+   * Fast PWM mode, and
+   * Phase Correct PWM Mode.

-2. Use the [ATmega328P datasheet](https://www.microchip.com/wwwproducts/en/ATmega328p) and configure Timer/Counter1 to generate a PWM (Pulse Width Modulation) signal on channel A (pin PB1, OC1A).
-Configure:
+2. Use the [ATmega328P datasheet](https://www.microchip.com/wwwproducts/en/ATmega328p) (section **16-bit Timer/Counter1 with PWM > Register Description**) and configure Timer/Counter1 to generate a PWM (Pulse Width Modulation) signal on channel B (pin PB2, OC1B).
+Configure Timer/Counter1 as follows:
+   * Compare output mode, Fast PWM in register TCCR1A: non-inverting mode (Clear OC1A/OC1B on Compare Match, set OC1A/OC1B at BOTTOM),
-   * Fast PWM,
+   * Waveform generation in registers TCCR1A and TCCR1B: Fast PWM, 10-bit,
-   * 10-bit,
-   * non-inverting mode to control a LED at pin PB1,
-   * select the 64 clock prescaler.
+   * Select clock prescaler in TCCR1B: 8 or 64,
+   * Set default duty cycle in OCR1B to 50%: 0x01ff,
+   * Enable Output Compare B Match Interrupt in TIMSK1.

+   Do not forget to enable interrupts by setting the global interrupt mask `sei()` and increment the duty cycle in OCR1B when the timer value is equal to compare value, ie. within interrupt handler `ISR(TIMER1_COMPB_vect)`.

-Increment the duty cycle when the timer overflows, ie each PWM signal period.
-Note: The 16-bit value of the output compare register pair OCR1AH:L is directly accessible using the OCR1A variable defined in the AVR Libc library.
+   Note that, the 16-bit value of the output compare register pair OCR1BH:L is directly accessible using the OCR1B variable defined in the AVR Libc library.

    Connect an oscilloscope to this pin (in SimulIDE **Meters > Oscope**) and observe the changes in the generated signal.

 Extra.
 Use basic [Goxygen commands](http://www.doxygen.nl/manual/docblocks.html#specialblock) inside the C-code comments and prepare your `timer.h` library for later easy generation of PDF documentation.